Close Menu

 Omaha PharmD Pathway

-Since 1905, the pharmacy program has allowed students to earn their degree with innovative study in a full-time, traditional campus setting.
+Since 1905, the pharmacy program has allowed students to earn their degree with innovative study in a full-time, traditional campus setting in Omaha.

-Our pharmacy students often work with community partners to provide information about immunization and vaccinations to communities in need.
+Our pharmacy students often work with community partners, and Omaha service opportunities include:

 • Shoo the Flu Clinic